datarefinery/API-PMH/README.md

 * contactEmail
 * version (do we care?)
 * rel-links
-* values for all 'query requests' (size, format, etc)
+* values for all 'query requests' (limit, format, etc)
 * status (ok/error)
 * statusMessage (say something about an error if there is one?)